November 29, 2022

 Both California and Oregon created strong demand for these fuels through legislation that sets standards for cleaner fuels.
 These policies, referred to as a Low Carbon Fuel Standard in California and a Clean Fuel Standard in Oregon, have dramatically increased the demand and hence availability of RD, renewable natural gas, and other renewable fuels at much lower prices than we currently see here in Washington.

 For example, California consumes more than 500 million gallons of RD per year at an average price of approximately $1.60/gallon, significantly lower than the current price of even ultra-low sulfur diesel ($2.85/gallon) (Sources: GNA Case Study, Renewable Diesel.
 February 11, 2020, and U.S. Energy Information Administration) Alternatively, the Port of Seattle currently pays a price premium for RD compared to diesel.

-As we confront the urgency of climate change, the Port supports a broad range of carbon reduction strategies, including fuel standards that limit the amount of pollution in our vehicle fuels.
-These policies create cleaner air for our families and communities and generate new opportunities and jobs within the green economy.
+As we confront the urgency of climate change, the Port will continue to advocate and support carbon reduction strategies, including policies that create cleaner air for our families and communities and generate new opportunities and jobs within the green economy.